 Edited 12:00 GMT 4 September 2019 — My thanks to all who submitted anonymized AncestryDNA raw data results for analysis in our little, informal project.
 The submission window has closed, and we will be looking at the 22 kits submitted for various comparisons, including how the iterations of the Ancestry test align since the introduction of v2 in May 2016; how the rsIDs tested compare against both of Illumina's major genotyping microarray offerings, the OmniExpress and GSA chips; and which of the Ancestry-tested SNPs appear in the current ClinVar database.

-The analyses will begin Saturday, September 7, and should be published by Sunday, September 15.
+The analyses will begin soon and should be published by Sunday, September 15.
 A brief report will be posted on this blog within a day of the report's completion.

 My original goal was to have at least 15 kits for comparison, so my thanks again to the volunteers who took their time to prepare, package, and send me 22 sets of results.

-Edited 23:00 GMT 15 September 2019 — Unanticipated—and time consuming—business commitments as well as what proved to be an unusual way Illumina formatted the latest rsID data for its GSA v2.0, revision A1, build 150 microarray chip have slowed analysis somewhat.
-I expect it to be complete within the next several days.
+Edited 23:00 GMT 15 September 2019 — Unanticipated—and time consuming—business commitments and travel as well as what proved to be an unusual way Illumina formatted the latest rsID data for its microarray chips have slowed the analyses.
+I now expect the report to be completed before mid-October.